 Due date: The date and time by which an assessment task must be submitted.

-Portfolio assessment: ………………………….
+Portfolio assessment: check for standard definition, artefacts/showcase,process and evaluation………………………….

-Learning outcomes: Learning outcomes are the expression of the set of knowledge, skills and the application of the knowledge and skills a person has acquired and is able to demonstrate as a result of learning.
+Learning outcomes: Learning outcomes are the expression of the set of knowledge, skills and the application of the knowledge and skills a student has acquired and is able to demonstrate as a result of learning.

 Moderation (of assessment): A quality review and assurance process which supports assessment design and marking activities.
 It involves confirmation that the assessment tasks and marking are valid, equitable and reliable.